History of lesbianism: Ancient India

+Roman Empire

+Records of magic spells from Roman Egypt, 2nd-4th centuries CE, include women commissioning love spells to make other women fall in love with them.
+These spells are unusual because they were likely commissioned by women from lower social classes rather than the elite, and because they contain the names of ancient women with homoerotic desires.
+For example, Herais cast a love spell on Sarapias, and the following quotation is from Sophia's love spell for Gorgonia:

 The lesbian love story between Iphis and Ianthe, in Book IX of Ovid's the Metamorphoses, is most vivid.
 When Iphis' mother becomes pregnant, her husband declares that he will kill the child if it is a girl.
 She bears a girl and attempts to conceal her sex by giving her a name that is of ambiguous gender: Iphis.
 When the "son" is thirteen, the father chooses a golden-haired maiden named Ianthe as the "boy's" bride.
 The love of the two girls is written sympathetically:

 They were of equal age, they both were lovely,Had learned the ABC from the same teachers,And so love came to both of them togetherIn simple innocence, and filled their heartsWith equal longing.

 However, as the marriage draws ever closer, Iphis recoils, calling her love "monstrous and unheard of".
 The goddess Isis hears the girl's moans and turns her into a boy.

-References to love between women are sparse.
-Phaedrus attempts to explain lesbianism through a myth of his own making: Prometheus, coming home drunk from a party, had mistakenly exchanged the genitals of some women and some men.
+The Roman fabulist Phaedrus attempted to explain lesbianism through a myth: the Titan Prometheus, coming home drunk from a party, had mistakenly exchanged the genitals of some women and some men.
 Phaedrus remarks: "Lust now enjoys perverted pleasure."

-It is quite clear that paiderastia and lesbianism were not held in equally good light, possibly because of the violation of strict gender roles.
-Seneca the Elder mentions a husband who killed his wife and her female lover and implies that their crime was worse than that of adultery between a male and female.
+Roman writer Seneca the Elder used the hypothetical of a husband who killed his wife and her female lover as an example of a legal case where the facts were too obscene to discuss openly.